Are you looking for the best things to do in Marco Island? You’ve come to the right place!

 From 7:30 AM – 1:00 PM every Wednesday, you’ll find a fresh slice of Florida paradise.
 Not only will you be visiting one of the best Farmers Markets in Florida, you’ll also be able to support your local businesses, farmers, and artists.

-One of the best things to do on Marco Island with kids, there’s something for everyone to enjoy when you browse the booths and stands.
-From housewares to edible treats and flowers to crafts, it will be hard to leave with only what you need.
+One of the best things to do on Marco Island with kids, there is something for everyone to enjoy when you browse the booths and stands.
+From housewares to edible treats and from flowers to crafts, it will be hard to leave with only what you need.

 Vendors sell wares like fresh fruits, garden vegetables, herbs, fresh flowers, seafood, baked goods, honey, sauces, kettle popcorn, chocolates, soaps, exotic jewelry, and art!

 Did you know that there are over 90 golf courses in the Marco Island area?
 This is why people love to retire here!
 Unfortunately, only 30 are open to the public.
-One of the best golf courses in Florida is the Hibiscus Golf Club.
+One of the best golf courses in Florida is the Hibiscus Golf Club, and hitting the tees there is one of the best things to do near Marco Island.

 Hibiscus Golf Club’s 18 holes cater to high and low handicap golfers.
 Here you’ll find wide fairways, bunkered greens, and numerous lakes and streams.
 18 holes run you $45, while 9 holes will only run you $25.